 Is there anything better than an all chocolate dessert?
 Not if you ask me...
-Well, it doesn't get more chocolatey than this Double Chocolate Tart!
+Well, it doesn't get more chocolatey than this Dark Chocolate Ganache Tart!

 This French Tart is like an easier (but just as delicious) version of my Baked Triple Chocolate Tart.
 But instead of a truffle-like filling, this dessert has an incredibly fudgey texture.
 And trust me, it's hard to resist it!

 The Tart Crust is a classic French Shortcrust Pastry (Pâte Sablée) made with the addition of Cacao Powder.
 It is made by combining Dry Ingredients with Wet Ingredients:

 - Dry Ingredients: Plain / All Purpose Flour, Icing Sugar (or Powdered Sugar), a pinch of Salt and Unsweetened Cacao Powder.

 - Wet Ingredients: Cold Unsalted Butter and a medium sized Egg, at room temperature.